Shakeskeyboarde/is-type-guards/README.md

 ## Custom type guards

-The factories above which accept type guard parameters will accept _any_ type guard, not just those included in this library.
+Custom type guard functions can be composed with this library as long as they guard their _first/only_ parameter.

 ```ts
 // A custom type guard function.